Check Availability & Book

 Bedroom 2 is to the front of the property overlooking Fore Street.
 It has a pair of single zip & link beds which can be pushed together to make a king size bed.
 Storage is provided with a wardrobe and chest of drawers.
 The room has an original feature fireplace and is carpeted with one radiator.

 Bedroom 3 is at the front of the property overlooking Fore Street.
 It also has a pair of single zip & link beds which can be pushed together to make a king size bed.
 Hanging storage is provided with a chest of drawers and dressing table.
 The room is carpeted and has one radiator.

 Bedroom 4 Is at the front of the property between rooms 2 & 3 also overlooking Fore Street.
 It has a pair of single beds.
 Hanging storage is provided.
 The room is carpeted and has one radiator.

 Bathroom: The large family bathroom upstairs is fitted with a magnificent deep cast iron roll top bath WC and hand basin.
 The room has a large mirror, electric towel rail and electric shaver point.

 Shower room: This compact room has a corner cubicle with electric shower, WC and hand basin.
 There is an electric heated towel rail

 Kitchen: The well equipped kitchen has modern base units providing lots of useful storage space and a long solid wooden worktops with a stainless sink.
 There is a gas 4 burner hob with extractor hood over and an electric fan oven, microwave, toaster, fridge with ice box, and kettle.
-There is a washing machine in the washroom adjacent to the rear door.
+There is a second fridge and a washing machine in the outside store adjacent to the rear door.